-Short Answer: Yes, you can cancel a cashier’s check.
-Whether the check has been stolen, lost, or is no longer needed, understanding how to cancel a cashier’s check is important so you can void the check and get the money returned to your bank account.
-The steps for canceling a cashier’s check vary by bank but are at least somewhat similar.
-Before doing this, however, know that the refund process can take from 90 up to 180 days and you may be subject to a cancelation fee.
-For more details on canceling a cashier’s check, see below.
+If your cashier’s check has been stolen, lost, or you no longer need it, you can cancel it and get the money returned to your bank account.
+The steps for canceling a cashier’s check vary by bank and depending on whether you have the check on hand.
+The refund process can take around 90 days and you may be subject to cancellation fees.
+For more details on how to cancel a cashier’s check, see below.

 - Did you talk to a bank teller face-to-face?

 - Did you provide ID and payee information?

 - Were you asked to provide any proper documentation?